Three killed in office shooting in France

-Paris (CNN)Three people were killed and one injured in western France on Wednesday after a man open fired during a business meeting, national police told CNN.
+Paris (CNN)Three people were killed and one injured in western France on Wednesday after a man open fire during a business meeting, national police told CNN.

 Police said the motive is unclear but there is a professional link between the shooter -- who is also injured -- and the company in Saint-Varent, France, where the incident took place.
 The town is about 366 kilometers (277 miles) southwest of Paris.